nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 - **On Error:**
     - If no valid flags are used:
       ```
-      filter: Searches for all customers whose specified field contains the given substring (case-insensitive) and displays the results in a numbered list.
+      filter: Searches for all clients whose specified field contains the given substring (case-insensitive) and displays the results in a numbered list.

       Parameters: <FLAG>/ <SEARCH TERM>